 When a report is received, it is assessed and investigated.
 Any allegation of modern slavery, behaviour contrary to respecting the protection of human rights or substandard working conditions in our operations or supply chains would be the subject of investigation.
 Depending upon the nature and seriousness of a report, it may be referred to the relevant local authorities with the details of the allegations made.

 The process followed after receiving a report is, in summary, to:

-Acknowledge the report and engage with the reporter to the extent possible to keep the reporter appraised as to the steps being taken to action the report.

-Where warranted, refer the report to the relevant local authorities along with any details as to the allegations made.
-This determination would be made following consideration of the detail provided, and the seriousness of the allegations received.

-Maintain the privacy and confidentiality of the reporter unless requested by the reporter to do otherwise.

-Protect the reporter from reprisal to the extent possible.

-Depending on the determination as to referral to the relevant local authorities, investigate the allegations made.
+- Record the report in the hotline platform if not received via the ALS Business Integrity Helpline or ALS Your Voice Helpline. - Acknowledge the report and engage with the reporter to the extent possible to keep the reporter appraised as to the steps being taken to action the report. - Where warranted, refer the report to the relevant local authorities along with any details as to the allegations made.
+This determination would be made following consideration of the detail provided, and the seriousness of the allegations received. - Maintain the privacy and confidentiality of the reporter unless requested by the reporter to do otherwise. - Protect the reporter from reprisal to the extent possible. - Depending on the determination as to referral to the relevant local authorities, investigate the allegations made.
 The investigation may be undertaken by an external provider or by an authorised person within the Group, with the investigation undertaken by acting impartially and objectively.

 Where an allegation has substance, we are committed to acting in the best interests of those impacted and would seek to work with the supplier to develop and implement a plan to reduce the harm caused to those affected and to improve practices to eliminate the issue.
 Termination of a supplier relationship would usually only occur after reasonable attempts to improve practices, with the supplier failing to adhere to our Supplier Code of Conduct and not engage in modern slavery practices.

 Should the identification of modern slavery practices in our supply chain become known via a member of the public or media reports, we would seek to engage with the implicated supplier to address these reports, following the steps for the investigation of reports outlined herein.